Keto Coconut Flour Waffles (Dairy-Free 1g Net Carbs)

 Almond milk makes the waffles a bit dryer, so I recommend canned coconut cream.
 Shake the can first, then measure the amount called by the recipe.

-No, you can’t make egg-free coconut flour waffles that are keto-friendly.
+You can’t make egg-free coconut flour waffles that are still keto-friendly.

 If you want to remove eggs, you will have to add another flour to the mix, high in starch, like arrowroot flour.